jnu/ncaa/README.md

 + `dbmgr.py`    Command line utility for managing the database.
 Provides some handy routines for mainting the database.
 Relies heavily on output from scrapers (also provided in this repo).
 Run `python dbmgr --help` for a complete list of options.

 + `svmexample.py`    Demonstration of model training and Tournament simulation using data from the database.

-### Helper modules

-+ `ncaalib.aux.output`   Helper module for standardized output formatting.
-Required to run `dbgmgr.py`.

-+ `ncaalib.aux.terminal` Module used by `ncaalib.aux.output` for terminal manipulation.
-Note that this module does not play well with Windows.

 ### Scrapers